apache/flink/docs/content/docs/connectors/table/kafka.md

 {{< sql_download_table "kafka" >}}

-The Kafka connectors are not currently part of the binary distribution.
+The Kafka connector is not currently part of the binary distribution.
-See how to link with them for cluster execution [here]({{< ref "docs/dev/datastream/project-configuration" >}}).
+See how to link with it for cluster execution [here]({{< ref "docs/dev/datastream/project-configuration" >}}).

 How to create a Kafka table
 ----------------